 LuaForge team for previously hosting the support features for many

 IUP is registered at the National Institute of Intellectual Property in

 Brazil (INPI) under the number 07569-0, and so it is protected against illegal

 use.
+The registration is valid internationally.
 See the Tecgraf Library License for further

 usage information and Copyright.

 The full documentation can be downloaded from the Download Files.
 The documentation is also available in Adobe Acrobat and Windows HTML Help formats.

 The HTML navigation uses the WebBook tool, available at

 - Scuri, A. "IUP - Portable User Interface".
 Software Developer's Journal.
 Dec/2005.

 - Levy, C. H.; Figueiredo, L. H.; Gattass, M.; Lucena, C.; and Cowan, D. "IUP/LED: A Portable User Interface